“סָבִיב רְשָׁעִים יִתְהַלָּכוּן; כְּרֻם זֻלּוּת לִבְנֵי אָדָם. (תהילים י"ב:ט)

-“The wicked walk around; and the exalted is scorned by people.”
-(Psalm 12:9)|
+“The wicked walk around; and the exalted matter is scorned by people.”
+(Psalms 12:9)

 The Kabbalists distinguished between two realms in the universe: the realm of Circles, and the realm of Straight Lines.

 Because many perceive the world through the viewpoint of Circles.
 They only see the continual, unchanging, and amoral aspect of the universe.
 In a world ruled by the laws of nature, what good is prayer?
-Can prayer change God’s Will?
 Why should praying influence the outcome of natural processes?

 But the enlightened are able to discern the realm of Straight Lines within reality.
 They sense the world’s inner purpose and moral direction.
-They realize that we are meant to advance the goal of universal perfection through proper application of our powers of free choice.
+They recognize that we are meant to advance the goal of universal perfection through proper application of our powers of free choice.

 (Adapted from Ein Eyah vol. I, p.
-26)
+26, on Berachot 6b)